butyi/radioplayer/README.md

 There is one special section, the "Settings".
 This settings contains general configurations.
 Now it is only one.
 - Songinfo text file path.
 This is optional.
+  - Script also optionally supports to upload Songinfo text file into some webpage by FTP.
+    By this feature your webpage can show tu to date info which song is playing currently and which will be the next one.
+    To use FTP upload feature simple define at least TextOutFTPhost, TextOutFTPuser, TextOutFTPpass.
+    If your FTP port is not the defined 21, you van define other by TextOutFTPport.
+    If your file to be uploaded not the root folder of FTP, you can define path by TextOutFTPpath.
 - GaindB is constant volume adjustment possibility during playing.
 This is optional.
 - LowPassFilterHz to be used when your songs are not prepared to eliminate interference between song high frequencies and 19kHz pilot signal of